Skip to main content

 What We're Building

-A deep research agent that autonomously researches any topic by: (1) searching the web for relevant sources, (2) discovering pages on found sites using CRW's /v1/map, (3) scraping and extracting content with /v1/scrape, (4) extracting structured data with /v1/extract, and (5) synthesizing everything into a comprehensive research report with citations.
+A deep research agent that autonomously researches any topic by: (1) searching the web for relevant sources, (2) discovering pages on found sites using CRW's /v1/map, (3) scraping and extracting content with /v1/scrape, (4) extracting structured data with /v1/scrape using formats: ["json"] and a jsonSchema, and (5) synthesizing everything into a comprehensive research report with citations.

 Unlike simple RAG pipelines that work with a fixed corpus, this agent actively explores the web — following leads, drilling into promising sources, and iterating until it has enough information to produce a thorough answer.